mdditt2000/kubernetes-1-19/cis 2.9/advanced_servicetypelb/README.md

-# Service Type LoadBalancer
+# Service Type LB with PolicyCRD

 A service of type LoadBalancer is the simplest and the fastest way to expose a service inside a Kubernetes cluster to the external world.
 All you need to-do is specify the service type as type=LoadBalancer in the service definition.

 Services of type LoadBalancer are natively supported in Kubernetes deployments.
-When you create a service of type LoadBalancer, Kubernetes spins up a service in integration with F5 IPAM Controller which allocates an IP address from the ip-range specified by the ipamlabel.
+When you create a service of type LoadBalancer, Kubernetes spins up a service in integration with F5 IPAM Controller which allocates an IP address from the ip-range specified by the **ipamlabel**.
 Using CIS with services configured for type LoadBalancer, BIG-IP can load balance the incoming traffic to the Kubernetes cluster without having to create any ingress resource.
 CIS will manage the public IP addresses for the application using the F5 IPAM Controller.
 This cloud like simplification of load balancer resources could significantly reduce your operational expenses.

+With simplicity comes reduced completely or features.
+Services of type LoadBalancer lacks the capability of advanced configuration.
+However CIS can solve this with adding a **PolicyCRD** to the Virtual Address that is created on BIG-IP.
+Ths advanced configuration could be adding **TCP profiles, iRule, SNAT pools, logging, firewall and DOS profiles etc**.
+This examples demonstrates adding a firewall policy to protect the Kubernetes cluster from Network attacks.
+Logging policy is also added to log any attacks

 ![diagram](https://github.com/mdditt2000/k8s-bigip-ctlr/blob/main/user_guides/servicetypelb/diagram/2021-04-27_10-11-10.png)